apinstein/fixturenator/README.markdown

 There are four main ways to create data based on factories:

   * create - creates a new, unsaved instance
-  * saved - same as create, but calls the defined save method
+  * saved - same as create, but calls the defined save method ('save' by default)
   * stub - creates a MagicArray instance for easy stubbing functionality.
   * asArray - a php array (hash) with all data values set by the factory